ArunMichaelDsouza/arunmichaeldsouza.com/blogs/getting-started-with-react-16.md

 ![](/img/blogs/getting-started-with-react-16/14.png)

-Attributes whitelist in React 15

 React 16 gets rid of this, so there's no more attribute matching with the whitelist resulting in smaller file sizes.

 ![](/img/blogs/getting-started-with-react-16/15.png)

 ![](/img/blogs/getting-started-with-react-16/16.png)

-React 16 support for custom attributes

 Custom attributes are handy if you need to use a non-standard attribute, or if you need to integrate with a third-party library that relies on such attributes.
 Just like before, React 16 also lets you use **data-** and **aria-** attributes with your components.